Walter Lantz: The Woody Woodpecker era

 In 1948, the Lantz studio created a hit Academy Award-nominated song titled "The Woody Woodpecker Song", featuring Blanc's laugh.
 The song was featured in the film Wet Blanket Policy.
 Mel Blanc sued Lantz for half a million dollars, claiming that Lantz had used his voice in later cartoons without permission.
-The judge, however, ruled for Lantz, saying that Blanc had failed to copyright his voice or his contributions.
-Though Lantz won the case, he paid Blanc in an out-of-court settlement when Blanc filed an appeal, and Lantz went in search for a new voice for Woody Woodpecker.
+The judge ruled for Lantz, saying that Blanc had failed to copyright his voice or his contributions.
+Though Lantz won the case, he paid Blanc in an out-of-court settlement when Blanc filed an appeal, and Lantz began searching for a new voice for Woody Woodpecker.

 In 1950, Lantz held anonymous auditions.
-Grace, Lantz's wife, offered to do Woody's voice; however, Lantz turned her down because Woody was a male character.
+Grace, Lantz's wife, offered to do Woody's voice, but Lantz turned her down because Woody was a male character.
 Not discouraged in the least, Grace made her own anonymous audition tape and submitted it to the studio.
-Not knowing who was behind the voice he heard, Lantz picked Grace's voice for Woody Woodpecker.
+Not knowing who was behind the voice, Lantz chose Grace's voice for Woody Woodpecker.
 Grace supplied Woody's voice until the end of production in 1972 and also performed in non-Woody cartoons.
-At first, Grace voiced Woody without screen credit, thinking that it would disappoint child viewers to know that Woody Woodpecker was voiced by a woman.
-However, she soon came to enjoy being known as the voice of Woody Woodpecker, and, starting with 1958's Misguided Missile, allowed her name to be credited on the screen.
+At first, Grace voiced Woody without screen credit, thinking that it would disappoint viewers both young and old to know that Woody Woodpecker was voiced by a woman.
+However, she soon began to enjoy being known as the voice of Woody Woodpecker and, starting with 1958's Misguided Missile, her name was credited on the screen.
 Her version of Woody was cuter and friendlier than the manic Woody of the 1940s, and Lantz's artists redesigned the character to suit the new personality.
+Grace also recorded her own version of Woody's trademark laugh, which was used in the shorts from 1950's Puny Express onward, but Mel Blanc's voice was still heard saying "Guess who!?" in the opening titles.

-Lantz's harmonious relationship with Universal, the studio releasing his cartoons, was jarred when new ownership transformed the company into Universal-International and did away with many of Universal's company policies.
+Lantz's harmonious relationship with Universal, the studio releasing his cartoons, was jarred when new ownership transformed the company into Universal-International and ended many of Universal's company policies.
 The new management insisted on owning licensing and merchandising rights to Lantz's characters.
-Lantz refused and withdrew from the parent company by the end of 1947, releasing 12 cartoons independently through United Artists in 1948 into the beginning of 1949.
+Lantz refused and withdrew from the parent company by the end of 1947, releasing 12 cartoons independently through United Artists in 1948 and into the beginning of 1949.
 Financial difficulties forced Lantz to shut down his studio in 1949.
-Universal-International re-released Lantz's UA (and several earlier) cartoons during the shutdown and eventually came to terms with Lantz who resumed production in 1951.
-From this point forward, Lantz worked faster and cheaper, no longer using the lush, artistic backgrounds and stylings that had distinguished his 1940s work.
+Universal-International re-released Lantz's UA cartoons (and several earlier ones) during the shutdown and eventually came to terms with Lantz, who resumed production in 1951.